hmikkos/resume-semantic-search/README.md

 # resume-semantic-search

-This README provides an overview of the scripts included in this repository: "Recommender algorithm.py" and "Table constructor.py".
-These scripts help to parse and process data from a collection of CVs, transform the data into a structured table and provide recommendations based on text similarity.
+Overview of the scripts included in this repository: "Recommender algorithm.py" and "Table constructor.py".
+These scripts help to parse and process data from a collection of Curriculum Vitae, transform the data into a structured table and provide recommendations based on text similarity.

-Files Description
-1. Recommender algorithm.py
+# 1. Recommender algorithm.py
 This script creates a recommender system that reads and processes CVs in JSON format, generating embeddings for each of the CVs, and then identifies the most similar CVs based on cosine distance between their embeddings.

 Here's a brief rundown of its functionalities: